FieldRoboticsLab/MultiVessel_Simulation/README.md

 Upon entering this command, the script should initiate the process of starting the simulation environment with default AIS data.
 The default AIS data consist of 4 vessels.

 ## Running the Multiple Vessels ROS Nodes
+From the `simulation_config.json` file in the `json_files` directory of the package, you can set which ROS nodes to start automatically upon launching the simulation environment.
+In default settings, ROS nodes doesn't start running upon launching the simulation environment.
+TODO: continue from here.

 ## Reference